The man said,Genesis 2:23-24

 I would like you to be free from concern.
 An unmarried man is concerned about the Lord’s affairs —how he can please the Lord.
 But a married man is concerned about the affairs of this world—how he can please his wife— and his interests are divided.1 Corinthians 7:32-34

-Our present day state of our nuptials is in disarray because we have forgotten the purpose that God had, when He instituted this union.
+The present-day state of our nuptials is in disarray because we have forgotten the intention with which God had instituted this union.
 If we go back to the garden, God did not intend to create a distraction for Adam but a support.
-A union should help serve God’s purpose in our combined lives.
+Our unions should help serve God’s purpose in our combined lives.
 If we see the example of Priscilla and Aquila, both supported each other and served God together.
-Marriage is a double-edged sword and its power lies in its beholder.
+Marriage is a double-edged sword and its power lies with its beholder.

 In all of the above scenarios where some partners found Christ during their marriages and some found Christ before finding their halves, the one thing that is constant is God’s will in our lives.
-Let us not push Him out of our lives to satisfy any of our needs.
+Let us not push Him out of our lives to satisfy our own desires.